typex1/mglab-share-eks/demos/01/k8s-setup-kind/demo.md

 #### WHEN:
   - I install kubectl
-  - I start a minikube k8s cluster running on the Cloud9 IDE instance
+  - I start a KinD (Kubernetes in Docker) k8s cluster running on the Cloud9 IDE instance
-  - I use the kubectl cli to 'apply' the wordpress workload to minikube
+  - I use the kubectl cli to 'apply' the wordpress workload to KinD

 #### THEN:
   - I will get wordpress running locally on a local deployment of kubernetes on the Cloud9 IDE instance